Evolution-X-AOSP/Memory/README.md

 ### What do we have planned next?

-Evolution X bringup for Android Q (Evolution X Q) once Google publicly releases the source code!
+Evolution X bringup for Android Q once Google publicly releases the source codes!